geohackweek/vector/_episodes/01-introduction.md

 ## Tutorial provided by Emilio Mayorga, with help from Don Setiawan

 ## Student Prerequesites
-- Python conda installed
+* Python **conda**
+  * To install conda and learn more about it, see the [GeoHackWeek conda tutorial](https://geohackweek.github.io/Introductory/00-conda-tutorial/)
-- Conda environment will be distributed with `geopandas` and its dependencies, which include (for vector-handling packages) `shapely`, `fiona`, `pyproj`, `descartes` and `pysal`, in addition to `pandas`, `numpy`, etc. These will be handled automatically by the conda environment.
-Additional conda packages include `geojson`, `folium` (for interactive maps in Jupyter notebooks) and possibly `cartopy` and `mplleaflet`.
-Finally, `python-rasterstats` for simplified raster-vector analysis, and `psycopg2` for access to vector data stored in PostGIS.
+  * A **conda** environment for the vector tutorial has been set up.
+It includes `geopandas` and its dependencies, which include (for vector-handling packages) `shapely`, `fiona`, `pyproj`, `descartes` and `pysal`, in addition to `pandas`, `numpy`, etc. These will be handled automatically by the conda environment.
+Additional conda packages available in the environment include `geojson`, `folium` (for interactive maps in Jupyter notebooks), `cartopy` and `mplleaflet`,`rasterstats` for simplified raster-vector analysis, and `psycopg2` for access to vector data stored in PostGIS.
+This environment will be available in the Docker image.
+It may be created independently with this `conda create` command: `conda create -c conda-forge -n vectorenv python=2.7 geopandas geojson pysal rasterstats seaborn mplleaflet folium cartopy jupyter`
-- Ideally some familiarity with GIS concepts regarding vector spatial objects (points, lines, polygons, etc)
+* Ideally some familiarity with GIS concepts regarding vector spatial objects (points, lines, polygons, etc).

 ## Docker Instruction to follow along